deeeland0ohio/sigma_games/README.md

-# i messed up the old repo 😭 heres the new one
+# i messed up the old repo 😭 this is the new one

 THIS IS CODED BY GEMINI, ALL IDEAS ARE MINE THOUGH.
 This is v1.0 see it for yourself! https://sigma-games.dev/ | https://sigma-sigma-rizz.vercel.app/ or go to the static.html and play them all in a single file!